middlebury/styleguide/_editorial/n.md

 `One hundred and thirty-five people attended the conference.`

-Avoid starting a phrase or sentence after an em-dash or colon with a numeral.
+Avoid starting a phrase or sentence after an em dash or colon with a numeral.
 Spell out the number or rewrite:

 `They made a lot of money—thirty-six people gave millions.`